dialifa/Foundation-for-Artificial-Intelligence/README.md

 # Foundation-for-Artificial-Intelligence
+Number 1
-1. I Want to Withdraw All My Savings in Cash!
+I Want to Withdraw All My Savings in Cash!
 As we know, in Indonesia there are several denominations of money as follows:
 Paper Money:
 Rp 100,000